 Over 30 million Americans have diabetes or prediabetes, putting their overall health at risk.
-If you have diabetes or are concerned about the disease, schedule an appointment with Ana Maria Kausel, MD, a board-certified endocrinologist practicing in Chelsea, New York City.
+If you have diabetes or are concerned about the disease, schedule an appointment with Ana Maria Kausel, MD, a board-certified endocrinologist practicing in NoMad, New York City.
 At her practice, Ana Maria Kausel MD Endocrinology, Dr. Kausel diagnoses diabetes and offers highly personalized treatments and care to help you manage your disease and improve your health.
 Call or make an appointment online today.

 Diabetes is a disease that interferes with the way your body produces or uses insulin.
 Insulin is a hormone that helps your body convert glucose — blood sugar — into energy.
 If your body doesn’t process blood sugar correctly, it can lead to a wide range of complications, including:

 Type 2 diabetes is the most common form of the disease.
 It develops when your body doesn’t use insulin correctly.
 Dr. Kausel usually diagnoses Type 2 diabetes in adults, although it’s becoming more common in children and adolescents.

 Type 1 diabetes — which is also referred to as juvenile diabetes — is an autoimmune disorder that destroys the insulin-producing cells in your pancreas.
 As a result, your body doesn’t produce the insulin it needs to convert blood sugar to energy.
 Type 1 diabetes is usually diagnosed in childhood.

 A variety of factors contribute to diabetes.
 For example, both Type 1 and Type 2 diabetes are influenced by your genetics and family history.
 However, with Type 1 diabetes, medical researchers and physicians haven’t identified a specific trigger or reason why your body would attack your pancreas.